Quarantine recipe: Craig’s carnitas bowls

 - Rub the salt and pepper in to the pork shoulder.

 - Combine the cumin, oregano and olive oil, and rub in to the pork shoulder.

-- Add the pork shoulder to the slow-cooker.
+- Put the rubbed pork shoulder into the slow-cooker.

 - Add the chopped onion, garlic and jalapeño to the slow-cooker.

-- Squeeze the juice from the 2 oranges in to the slow cooker.
+- Squeeze the juice from the 3 oranges into the slow cooker.

-- Move the pork shoulder from the slow-cooker to a large bowl, and shred the pork shoulder with two forks.
+- After 12 hours, remove the pork shoulder from the slow-cooker to a large bowl, and shred the pork shoulder with two forks.
 Save the juices in the slow-cooker for later.

 - Add carnitas directly from the pan.

-- Add sunflower kernels and pomegranate craisins to taste.
+- Add avocado slices, a slice of lime, salsa verde and more sunflower kernels and craisins to taste.

 Bonus: Here is a classic video from the first time I shared this recipe!
 Back when every meal on Shmeal was $6.